-The 2021/22 Letter of Offer had now been received from the Department for Communities and was circulated for Members' information.
+The 2021/22 Letter of Offer has now been received from the Department for Communities and is enclosed for Members' information.

-The offer of funding remained the same as 2020/21 at £41,239.60 for 2021/22.
+The offer of funding remains the same as 2020/21 at £41,239.60 for 2021/22.

-Members were advised that this programme funds a Neighbourhood Renewal officer who co-ordinates a number of projects with the local community and key stakeholders.
+Members are advised that this programme funds a Neighbourhood Renewal officer who co-ordinates a number of projects with the local community and key stakeholders.